cig0/old_blog/README.md

 "You must be," said the Cat, "or you wouldn’t have come here.”</br>
 <b>― Lewis Carroll, Alice in Wonderland</b>
 </br></br>
-If you dare go down the rabbit hole, [welcome](https://i90rr.github.io).
+[Welcome](https://i90rr.github.io) all of you that dare go down the rabbit hole.